KarasiewiczStephane/WitOMI/README.md

 | STR |   9.917999|   5.2753874|  1.1855758|  3.4570355|  53.2|  12.0|  34.9|
 | BAR |   8.344112|   3.8305122|  1.3016577|  3.2119418|  45.9|  15.6|  38.5|

-The test for statistical significance can now be implemented, which correspond to the comparison between the observe species' marginality and the simulated values, hereafter 100 random permutations, under the null hypothesis that the species is indifferent to its environment (Dolédec et al., 2000).
+The test for statistical significance can now be implemented.
+It corresponds to the comparison between the observed species' marginality and the simulated values, hereafter 100 random permutations, under the null hypothesis that each species is indifferent to its environment (Dolédec et al., 2000).

 ``` r
 rtest(nic1,100)